 Degrees & Certificates

-Emergency Medical Services EMT- Paramedic AS
+Emergency Medical Services EMT- Paramedic

 This program is designed to prepare students to take and pass the National Registry Emergency Medical Technician - Paramedic (NREMTP) examination so they can become Licensed Paramedics in the state of California.
 It also prepares students to transfer and earn a BA in Paramedics.
 Students that complete the Associate of Science in Emergency Medical Services EMT-Paramedic degree are able to gain employment as paramedic firefighters, paramedics on ambulances that serve the community as Advanced Life Support 9-1-1 providers, and in certain limited situations work in the hospital setting.